-Under the new regulations, some of the information included on the Memorandum of Association, such as some clauses, lost their purpose.
+Under the new regulations, some information included in the Memorandum of Association, such as some clauses, lost their purpose.

-In order to simplify the process of registration for Hong Kong companies, the local authorities decided to only use the Articles of Association, since they already contain most of the important information of a company.
+In order to simplify the process of registration for Hong Kong companies, the local authorities decided only to use the Articles of Association since they already contain most of a company's important information.

-As the Articles of Association act as the foundations of a Hong Kong company, there are some elements that must be defined in them.
+As the Articles of Association act as the foundations of a Hong Kong company, some elements must be defined in them.

-For example, the purpose of the company, its functions, the way the company will pay dividends and profits, the management of the financial records, as well as stating the initial shareholdings with the corresponding voting rights.
+For example, the purpose of the company, its functions, how it will pay dividends and profits, the management of the financial records, and stating the initial shareholdings with the corresponding voting rights.
 In some cases, they even include the details to audit financial records.

 More details about the mandatory articles are provided below: